CSKingMartin/capstoneFramework/modules/module1/lessons/lesson1.md

 Let's make a small change to this document; add some text somewhere and then either reopen it or refresh the page on the browser.

 Voila!
 Easy-peasy.

+Notice that it added the text on the page in a way that corresponds with the rest of the document.
+If you put it after the "Welcome Student!" text, it shows up after on the page and vice versa.

+If you were to

 <h3>Disclaimer</h3>